Here for you when you need us

-When navigating you through the funeral arrangement process, our aim is to ease the stress and financial strain that can arise.
-The dedicated team at Waikanae Funeral Home have over 55 years of experience and are well-versed in various faiths and ceremonial traditions.
+When guiding you through the funeral arrangement process, our aim is to alleviate as much of the stress as possible at a time of heightened emotion.
+The dedicated team at Waikanae Funeral Home have many years of experience and are well-versed in various faiths, cultures and ceremonial traditions.
 We are constantly reviewing what we are providing and are reinvesting in facilities, product, services and staff training.
-Trust our funeral memorial service in the Kapiti area to honour the wishes of your loved one and attend to the spiritual needs of your family.
+We take pride in the service we provide to the Kapiti area to honour the wishes of your loved one and attend to the spiritual needs of your family.

 Our experienced staff will provide a personalised service.
 We will arrange the funeral service with you every step of the way to ensure we meet your wishes.
-With our own funeral chapel that seats up to 200 people, we can offer customised memorials and can accommodate the traditional customs of different faiths.
+With our own funeral chapel that seats up to 200 people, we offer customised farewells and can accommodate the traditional customs of all faiths.
 At Waikanae Funeral Home, we work to make difficult occasions easier for families and their loved ones.

 Affordable and respectful services

-Lloyd was raised in Nelson with two brothers and three sisters He moved the Kapiti coast during his collage years and now lives here with his wife and has a daughter and a son who have both left home.
+Lloyd was raised in Nelson with two brothers and three sisters.
+He moved to the Kapiti Coast during his college years and now lives here with his wife.
+He has a daughter and a son who have both left home.

-He enjoys music and tramping in the great outdoors with his dog and has conquered several of New Zealand’s great works.
+He enjoys music and tramping in the great outdoors with his dog and has conquered several of New Zealand’s great walks.
 He also owns a small sound equipment hire company.

 Lloyd has previously worked in several industries including footwear manufacturing, forestry, office equipment repairs and as a whiteware service manager.
 These have equipped Lloyd with an ability to meeting people’s needs with solutions and have prepared him for the funeral industry and the challenges that families are faced with in time of need.

 Lloyd is a qualified Embalmer/Funeral Director who has worked actively in the funeral industry for the last 20+ years.